beejjorgensen/bgpython/src/bgpython_chapter_11_class.md

 automagically fills in the first parameter with the object that is being operated on.
 We don't have to worry about it.

-Python then takes the arguments we _did_ pass, and tacks them on after that.
+Python then takes the arguments we _did_ pass and tacks them on after that.

 Let's take a look at that constructor again: